The Aware

 1. School setting.
 There is research indicating that many ADHD children function "normally" in less rigid, open classroom settings.
 These children show attention deficits or hyperactive symptoms only when they are being forced to do something that they are not interested in doing.
 When allowed to choose their own activities and to learn through movement, hands-on activities, games, and self-paced instruction, many of these children's symptoms disappear.

 Ask yourself the following questions: Is his life overly pressured or hurried?
-Does he experience harsh forms of discipline or unrealistically high expectations?
-Is there a tense home situation?
-Have there been medical, emotional, or financial problems in the family?
-Did he experience any major traumas in the past, such as prenatal stress, a difficult birth, hospitalization, separation, abuse, a death in the family, or other frightening event?
+Does he experience punitive discipline or unrealistically high expectations (at home or at school)?
+Is your family sruggling with medical, emotional, or financial problems?
+Did he experience any major trauma in the past, such as prenatal stress, a difficult birth, hospitalization, separation, abuse, a death in the family, or other frightening event?

-If you think that current stress is responsible for your son's symptoms, you can look for ways to make his life less stressful.
-Family therapy could also be helpful.
-If past traumas are a possible source of his problems, then individual psychotherapy for your son could be very beneficial.
-Look for a therapist who is knowledgeable about helping children resolve trauma.
+If you think that current stress is responsible for your son's symptoms, look for ways to make his life less stressful.
+Family therapy could also be helpful if your family stress level is high.
+If you think that past trauma is a possible source of his problems, individual psychotherapy for your son could be beneficial.
+Look for a trauma-informed therapist who has experience with traumatized children.
 If his trauma was very early, look for a specialist trained in perinatal psychology.